gmc-code/PC-Python/docs/turtle/turtle_dots.rst

         .. tab-item:: Ans

-            | Completed code to draw a series of 3 cones which approximate a cone shape as in the image above.
+            | Completed code to draw a series of 3 cones which approximate a cone shape.

             .. code-block:: python